-Finance Minister Tito Mboweni delivered the Budget speech on Wednesday, 26 February.
-Below we highlight some of the 2020 Budget tax proposals that may impact investors.
-These changes come into effect on 1 March 2020, unless otherwise indicated.
+Below we highlight some of the 2022 Budget tax proposals that may impact investors.
+These changes come into effect on 1 March 2022, unless otherwise indicated.

-The highlights from this year’s Budget are summarised below:
+The key take-outs from this year’s Budget are summarised below:

-- There are above-inflation increases in the personal income tax brackets and rebates.
+- Inflationary relief through a 4.5% adjustment in the personal income tax brackets and annual tax rebates.

-- The plastic bag levy increases to 25 cents per bag.
+- The plastic bag levy will increase by 3 cents to 28 cents per bag from 1 April 2022.

 Individuals and special trusts

-An above-inflation increase has been made to the personal income tax brackets, which means that taxpayers earning above R205 900 will fall into the 26% tax bracket.
+This means that taxpayers earning above R226 000 will fall into the 26% tax bracket.
 The highest marginal tax rate for individual taxpayers remains unchanged at 45%.
-The personal income tax rates for the 2020/2021 tax year are listed below.
+The personal income tax rates for the 2022/2023 tax year are listed below.

-The primary, secondary and tertiary rebates (deductible from tax payable) were increased to the following:
+The primary, secondary and tertiary rebates (deductible from tax payable) will increase to the following:

 Medical tax credits

-Monthly tax credits for medical scheme contributions were increased by 2.8% to the following:
+Monthly tax credits for medical scheme contributions will increase to the following:

-- R319 per month per beneficiary for the first two beneficiaries
+- R347 per month per beneficiary for the first two beneficiaries

-- R215 per month for each additional beneficiary
+- R234 per month for each additional beneficiary

-The income tax rates for companies and trusts (other than special trusts) remain unchanged at 28% and 45%, respectively.
+The income tax rates for trusts (other than special trusts) remains unchanged at 45%.

 The local interest exemptions remain unchanged: